PerfDriver/PerfDriver/README.md

 PerfDriver Standard
 ===================

-[PerfDriver] is a remote control interface that enables introspection and control of load agents.
-It provides a platform- and language-neutral wire protocol as a way for out-of-process programs to remotely instruct the behavior of request / response pairs (JSON).
+[PerfDriver] is a remote control interface that enables control of load agents.
+It provides a platform- and language-neutral JSON based protocol as a way for out-of-process programs to remotely instruct the behavior of request / response pairs.

 The standard is aimed at becoming W3C [Browser Testing- and Tools Working Group], and has produced the following Performance Engineering capabilities: